Alabama Penny Savings Bank

 The Alabama Penny Savings Bank is a historic building built in 1913 at 310 18th Street North in Birmingham, Alabama, United States.
-It has also been known as the Pythian Temple.
-It was listed on the National Register of Historic Places in 1980.
+The building has also been known as the Pythian Temple.
+Alabama Penny Savings Bank was the first black-owned bank in Alabama and financed construction of homes and churches for thousands of local black citizens.
+The bank was founded in 1890 and was the second largest black bank in the United States in 1907.
+The building was listed on the National Register of Historic Places in 1980.

+History

+Alabama Penny Savings Bank was founded by William Reuben Pettiford in 1890.
+Branches of the bank were established in Selma, Anniston, and Montgomery.
+After Pettiford's death the bank merged and then closed in 1915.

+Victor Tulane and William J. Robinson ran the Montgomery branch.
+Robinson was also general manager of The Emancipator newspaper.

+Architecture

-It is a six-story Commercial style building with a buff-colored brick exterior.
+The bank building is a six-story Commercial style building with a buff-colored brick exterior.
 "It has a strong vertical appearance, emphasized by its proportions and the unbroken rise of four vertical piers."
 It has a projecting cornice.

-It is significant as the building of the first black-owned bank in Alabama, which financed construction of homes and churches for thousands of local black citizens.
-The bank was founded in 1890 and was the second largest black bank in the United States in 1907.

-It is also significant as "a distinctive local example of 1910s office building design".
-It was built by a local black construction company and may have been designed by black architect Wallace A. Rayfield, who designed many other buildings for the black community in Birmingham.
+The building is significant as "a distinctive local example of 1910s office building design".
+It was built by a local black construction company and may have been designed by Black architect Wallace A. Rayfield, who designed many other buildings for the black community in Birmingham.

 It is also a contributing building in the Fourth Avenue Historic District.